Calochilus praealtus: Taxonomy and naming

 Calochilus praealtus was first formally described in 2006 by David Jones from a specimen collected in Mount Kaputar National Park and the description was published in Australian Orchid Research.
 The specific epithet (praealtus) is a Latin word meaning "very high".

 Jones gave the species the name Calochilus praeltus, misspelling the Greek word and mentioning that its meaning is "high altitude, elevation; in reference to its occurrence at high altitudes".
 The misspelling has been copied by the Australian Plant Name Index.

 Distribution and habitat

-The lofty beard orchid grows with grasses in snow gum woodland.
+Lofty beard orchid grows with grasses in snow gum woodland.
 It is only known from Barrington Tops and the Mount Kaputar National Park.